AndrewRBader/CU-Fintech_Project-1/README.md

 # Project 1: Analysis of Asset Performance in a Recession

-Code developed by Andrew Bader, Evelyn Nazginov, Kunal S, and Max Accurso
+Code developed by Andrew Bader, Evelyn Nazginov, Kunal Srinivasan, and Max Accurso

 ## Table of Contents
 1. [Introduction](#Introduction)